Which of the following is not true about p-values in hypothesis t... | Study Prep in Pearson+

 1

-Step 1: Understand the definition of a p-value.
-A p-value is the probability of obtaining a test statistic at least as extreme as the one observed, assuming the null hypothesis is true.
+Step 1: Understand what a p-value represents in hypothesis testing.
+A p-value is the probability of obtaining a test statistic as extreme as, or more extreme than, the observed value, assuming the null hypothesis is true.
 This means it measures how compatible the data is with the null hypothesis.

-Step 2: Review the decision rule in hypothesis testing.
-If the p-value is less than the chosen significance level (\$\alpha\$), we reject the null hypothesis because the observed data is unlikely under the null hypothesis.
+Step 2: Recognize that a small p-value indicates strong evidence against the null hypothesis because it suggests that the observed data is unlikely under the assumption that the null hypothesis is true.

-Step 3: Recognize that a small p-value indicates strong evidence against the null hypothesis, suggesting that the observed data is not consistent with the null hypothesis.
+Step 3: Know the decision rule in hypothesis testing: if the p-value is less than the chosen significance level (often denoted as \( \alpha \)), you reject the null hypothesis.
+This means the data provides sufficient evidence to support the alternative hypothesis.

-Step 4: Identify the common misconception: a p-value does NOT tell us the probability that the null hypothesis is true.
-Instead, it assumes the null hypothesis is true and tells us about the probability of the observed data under that assumption.
+Step 4: Identify the incorrect statement: a p-value does NOT tell you the probability that the null hypothesis is true.
+Instead, it assumes the null hypothesis is true and calculates the probability of the observed data under that assumption.
+The p-value is not a direct probability of hypotheses.

-Step 5: Conclude that the statement "A p-value tells us the probability that the null hypothesis is true" is not true, as it misinterprets the meaning of the p-value.
+Step 5: Summarize that the key misunderstanding is interpreting the p-value as the probability of the null hypothesis being true, which is a common misconception.
+The p-value only measures the evidence against the null hypothesis based on the observed data.

 Watch next